dagger/dagger/docs/current/guides/194032-openshift-gitlab.md

 If you are not familliar with configuring GitLab Runners, then please read the documentation about how to [Configuring GitLab Runner on OpenShift](https://docs.gitlab.com/runner/configuration/configuring_runner_operator.html) first.

 First create the configuration for the Dagger GitLab Runner.
-Make sure to replace `<your_gitlab_url>` with your GitLab url (either with your self hosted instance or gitlab.com)
+Make sure to replace `<your_gitlab_url>` with your GitLab url (either with your self hosted instance or gitlab.com).
+In this file is also a matching configuration for the taint tolerations and the pod affinity.
+This ensures that the GitLab builder pod is running on nodes with a dagger eninge on it only.

 ```yaml file=./snippets/openshift-gitlab/runner-config.yaml
 ```